Table of Contents

 Ethics review by a Research Ethics Committee (REC) is typically required when (sensitive) personal data are being collected.
 The role of a REC is to protect the safety, rights, and well-being of research participants and to promote ethically sound research.
 Among other duties, this involves ensuring that research complies with national and international data protection laws regarding the use of personal information collected in research.

 Regardless whether there is a formal requirement, we recommend you to perform an ethical self-assessment.
 The type of questions which are generally to be answered in an ethical review is shown in the illustration below.
-These questions are derived from the Research Ethics Checklist by the Norwegian National Research Ethics Committees (2014)
+These questions are derived from the Ethical guidelines for research by the Norwegian National Research Ethics Committees (n.d.)

 European diversity in ethical review